 6.12.1.

 (a) By 1:30 PM on the Scheduling Day, (or within 40 minutes of a closing time extended in accordance with clause 6.5.1(b) or clause 6.5A.1(b) the IMO must determine the Non-Balancing Dispatch Merit Orders identified in paragraphs (b) to (g).
-A Non-Balancing Dispatch Merit Order lists the order in which the Scheduled Generators and Dispatchable Loads and Demand Side Programmes of Market Participants other than the Electricity Generation Corporation will, in the absence of transmission limitations or limitations necessary to maintain Power System Security, be issued Dispatch Instructions by System Management under clause 7.6.1D to increase or decrease output.
+A Non-Balancing Dispatch Merit Order lists the order in which the Scheduled Generators and Dispatchable Loads and Demand Side Programmes of Market Participants other than Verve Energy will, in the absence of transmission limitations or limitations necessary to maintain Power System Security, be issued Dispatch Instructions by System Management under clause 7.6.1B(d) to increase or decrease output.

 (b) A Non-Balancing Dispatch Merit Order for an increase in generation or a decrease in consumption relative to the quantities included in the applicable Resource Plan (or the current operating level of a Facility not included in a Resource Plan) during Peak Trading Intervals.
 The IMO must take into account the following principles when determining this Non-Balancing Dispatch Merit Order:

-i. this Non-Balancing Dispatch Merit Order must list all Scheduled Generators, Demand Side Programmes and Dispatchable Loads registered by Market Participants other than the Electricity Generation Corporation; and
+i. this Non-Balancing Dispatch Merit Order must list all Scheduled Generators, Demand Side Programmes and Dispatchable Loads registered by Market Participants other than Verve Energy; and

 ii. this Non-Balancing Dispatch Merit Order must be determined applying the Market Participant Balancing Data applicable to the Trading Day by ranking the Registered Facilities referred to in (i) in increasing order of the: